cloudify-cosmo/docs.getcloudify.org/content/installation/manager-image.md

                 * We recommend you create an instance with at least 2 vCPUs and 4GB of memory.
                 * Make sure you enable inbound traffic in the security settings of the security group assigned to the instance.
 Port `22` is required for SSH access, and ports `80` and `443` are required for HTTP/HTTPS access.
             1. After you configure the instance resources, click *Launch*.
-            1. After the instance is created and running, you can access the Cloudify Manager.
-        You can now go to the Cloudify Web Interface at `http://<public_ip>`.
+            1. To verify that the Cloudify Manager is installed after the instance is created and running, go to the Cloudify Web Interface at `http://<public_ip>`.

     * *OpenStack*
         1. Go to the [Cloudify download page](http://cloudify.co/download/) and select a Cloudify Enterprise or Community Manager QCOW image.